 Sometimes being on my own did make me feel isolated in the early London days.
 For a short time, I shared a flat with a random guy who was either never at home, or sprawled across the couch eating out of a takeaway carton.
 I spent a lot of time sitting in my room with my door shut, working until midnight, because I had nothing else to do, with the exception of going on the odd date (thank god for Tinder back then!) or seeing the occasional friends for dinner.

-I now find myself with Ali, my boyfriend of nearly two years.
+I then met Ali, who I spent just over two years with.
 In the early days we were inseparable, and hated time apart.
 We moved in together after 6 weeks (partly due to the random flat share guy mentioned above who developed a completely irrational moth obsession!!), but mostly because we wanted to spend every waking moment with each other (when we weren’t at work of course!).

-So it was pretty hard to admit a few months ago that I needed some space.
+So it was pretty hard to admit a good 18 months into our relationship, that I needed some space.
 We were cooped up in a 1 bedroom flat and quite frankly it was getting too much.
 There was a moment when I thought the relationship had had its day, but then it dawned on me, I just needed some ‘me’ time.
 Some solitude in between work and my boyfriend coming home, or making the most of the weekends he is working and I am off.

 This weekend, I treated myself to a 3 day weekend.
-Mostly because I needed to switch off from work for a few days, however, it also meant that I could spend some time with Ali, whilst also having a day to myself once he went back to work today.
-It was lovely spending time together, but I was also really looking forward to spending time by myself today.
+Mostly because I needed to switch off from work for a few days, but also so I could get some headspace.

 I sometimes get nervous about going out on my own, but I don’t let that stop me.
-There are also places I wouldn’t go to on my own, so I save those for the days me and Ali have off together, or for the weekends my family or friends come to visit.
+There are also places I wouldn’t go to on my own, so I save those for the weekends my family or friends come to visit.

 A moment of solitude was just what the soul needed.